umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 title: Serving interactive simulations through a static web application
 author: Hardwick, Robert J
 date: [WIP]
-concept: To discuss the archetype simulations for a variety of real-world problems and compare them as different state partition graph structures.
-In our classification scheme, the archetypes discussed have the capability to simulate sports matches, spatial disease spread, human brain networks, supply chain logistics or even financial markets.
-With these examples (and many others) in mind, we consider the typical action state spaces and partial observability in each case.
+concept: To outline the design of a static web application which enables pure Python programmers to interact with stochadex simulations and visualise their outputs.
+In order to illustrate the flexibility in simulation type supported by the stochadex engine, as well as user experience, we then introduce some archetype simulations for a variety of real-world problems and compare them as different state partition graph structures.
+In our classification scheme, the archetypes discussed have the capability to simulate everything from sports matches and spatial disease spread to traffic networks, or even supply chain logistics.
+With these examples (and many others) in mind, we consider the typical action state spaces and partial observability concerns in each case.
 articleId: dexetera
 codeLink: https://github.com/umbralcalc/dexetera
 year: [WIP]
 ---

+## Web application

+Previously, we have conceptualised and built the stochadex engine [@stochadexI-2024]; which provides a generalised framework for constructing stochastic simulations of practically any kind.
+In addition to enabling the construction of simulations which model real-world phenomena, we would also like to enable interactivity with these simulations and empower users to build their own control algorithms over them.
+Even though an API was built to minimise the amount of code required in these constructions, the requirement that new simulation components are written in Go may be a higher barrier to entry than is desirable --- especially for pure python programmers and machine learning engineers.

+In this article, we're going to sidestep this barrier by providing the necessary tools to support web applications out of pre-built stochadex simulations.
+This application-building framework makes use of both WebAssembly [@wasm] technology for browser-based user experience (eliminating the need for a Go compiler on the user's side), and websocket client I/O with a local python server run by the user.

 ## Archetype simulations